itpp-labs/odoo-telegram/README.md

 Then install some telegram modules (use search box and don't forget to remove *Apps* filter).

+Open *Technical / Parameters / System Parameters* menu.
+Put access token to *telegram.token* parameter.

+Now you can send /help command to your bot!

-Follow [documentation of main module](https://apps.odoo.com/apps/modules/10.0/telegram/) (skip installation part) or documentation of other installed telegram modules.
+For futher usage see [documentation of main module](https://apps.odoo.com/apps/modules/10.0/telegram/) (skip installation part) or documentation of other installed telegram modules.

 ## Donation